Reader Weekend Frequently Asked Questions

 On Saturday, we plan to take a ferry to Block Island.
 It’s a very large boat with indoor and outdoor seating but there may be rough seas that cause the ferry to be canceled.
 If you’ve read the Gansett Island Series, you know Joe struggles with similar weather issues, such as Tropical Storm Hailey!
 If the ferry is canceled or Marie feels the seas are too rough to take the ferry, we will cancel the trip to Block Island.
 Not to worry though, we will take you to Newport so you can explore Marie’s home town.
 Click here for more information about what to do in Newport. (scroll to the bottom of the page)

 I have a food allergy.
 Who should I contact?

 Please email Julie to discuss your food allergy and the menu for events you are attending.

 I have mobility concerns and/or health restrictions.
 Who should I contact?

 Please email Julie to discuss your mobility concerns or health restrictions and the events you are attending.

 Can my husband come, too?

 Absolutely!
+Click here to read about a few couples who came to Reader Weekend in 2017.
 Many readers bring their husbands and Marie’s husband Dan will be there, along with her father, George, and son, Jake.
-Sharon Hahn and her husband, Fred, have attended Reader Weekend the last three years.
-Sharon said, “Fred loves being around water and boats, so Block Island was prefect for him.
+Sharon Hahn and her husband, Fred, attended Reader Weekend several times.
+Sharon said, “Fred loves being around water and boats, so Block Island was perfect for him.
 He totally enjoyed talking with Dan and Jake.
 He also fell in love with Marie even though he hasn’t read any of her books.
 When I told him about the 2nd and 3rd (reader) weekends he told me to make reservations right away.”